Documentation

 Safe Mode (Command Protection)

-Safe Mode blocks the execution of potentially dangerous shell commands suggested by the AI.
-When enabled, every command is checked against a set of known dangerous patterns before it can run.
+Safe Mode blocks the execution of potentially dangerous shell commands.
+When enabled, every command is checked against a set of known dangerous patterns before it can run -- this covers both commands you launch yourself from an AI code block and commands the AI agent attempts to run autonomously.

 Detected patterns include: